act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 ---
 id: efbfc7
-name: Auto-updating text content can be paused or stopped
+name: Text content that updates automatically can be paused, stopped or hidden
 rule_type: atomic
 description: |
-  This rule checks that there are mechanisms to pause or stop the auto-updating of text content
+  This rule checks that there are mechanisms to pause, stop or hide the auto-updating of text content
 accessibility_requirements: # Remove whatever is not applicable wcag20:2.2.2: # Pause, Stop, Hide (A)
     forConformance: true